 During my conversation with Daniel, I learned that I had a choice.
 I could be uneasy with these different ways to handle time, or I could be open, accepting, adaptable.

 I thought about walking 10 miles, with bare feet, and then thanking God for my blessings.
-About letting my praise rise, even as theirs did, like the call of the hadeda (African ibis) in the slow, sun-filled afternoon.

 I tried all these things, and guess what happened!
 I didn't just slow down for the two weeks I spent by the Indian Ocean.
 The change of thought became a habit, and I brought it back to the office with me.

 I now take more time to think through every project, listen to my coworkers, watch a sunset, and turn in prayer to God, the source of all peace, and the guardian of all my moments.

 Most important, I am learning to leave behind any drift toward instant gratification, and becoming conscious only of God's goodness--observed not on the restless faces of clocks but in the unforced peacefulness of African standard time.